Realmz-Castle/realmz/README.md

 _WARNING: This is a beta release.
 The game may be unstable, crashes may occur, and save game and character data may become corrupted.
 If you have saves or character files that you care about, we strongly suggest regularly backing up your user data directory (`%AppData%\Fantasoft\Realmz` on Windows and `~/Library/Application\ Support/Fantasoft/Realmz` on Mac)._

 Download the latest release for your system from the releases page.
+Scroll down to and expand the "Assets" section.
+Download the `.dmg` file for Mac, and the `.zip` file for Windows.

 On Mac, double click the `.dmg` file you downloaded, then click and drag the Realmz bundle into your Applications folder.
+As reported in #171, there is currently an issue with the Mac application bundle.
+You must build the SDL3, SDL_ttf, and SDL_image shared dylibs, then copy them into `/Applications/Realmz.app/Contents/MacOS` in order for Realmz to successfully launch.
+This was resolved by #175 and should be fixed with the next release.

 On Windows, extract the `.zip` file to your Program Files directory.

 # Reporting Bugs